lmcgrath/lmcgrath.github.com/source/_posts/2013-06-17-sterling-with-memoization.markdown

 ### This benchmark smells funny

 Yes, the performance in this benchmark is very contrived.
-But this does present an interesting property of applications written in Sterling: If an application performs a great deal of repeated calculations, it will run faster over time.
+But this does present an interesting potential property of applications written in Sterling: If an application performs a great deal of repeated calculations, it will run faster over time.
 A quick glance at the second bench mark will show that Java is performing the calculation every single time it is called, whereas Sterling only requires the first call and then it stores the result.
-This suggests **O(1)** vs. **O(n)** time complexity in Sterling's favor.
+This suggests **O(1)** vs.
+**O(n)** time complexity in Sterling's favor.

 You won't get this sort of performance for a web application because of their side effect-driven nature, but for number crunching Sterling may very well be a good idea.